 - No advanced running metrics

-Garmin Forerunner 35 is one of Garmin’s first entry-level running watches.
+Garmin Forerunner 35 is one of Garmin’s first entry-level running watches for basic metrics.

 Let me explain why this watch is still worth taking into consideration when it has been upgraded to the Forerunner 45.

-You can expect essential trackings like distance, calories burnt, or heart monitoring.
+You can expect essential classic metrics like distance, calories burnt, or heart monitoring.

 It can also receive notifications from your smartphone with an updated display screen suitable for both indoor and outdoor viewing.

-Garmin Forerunner 35 packs a bunch of features for such a reasonable price.
+Garmin Forerunner 35 packs a bunch of features for such a decent price.

 And because of that, there are not that many supported sport trackings rather than running, cycling, and swimming with simple data.